 Device policy controller

-Google requires EMMs to provide a DPC that manages apps and policies on a device.
-Google doesn’t control or communicate with the DPC directly; this is up to you as the management solution owner.
+For all other solution sets, Google requires EMMs to provide a DPC that manages apps and policies on a device.
+Google doesn’t control or communicate with your DPC directly; this is up to you as the management solution owner.
 You use the methods that work best for you to link your DPC app to your customer’s deployed management server or your cloud service.

 The DPC directly controls local device policies and pre-installed system applications.
 You can use the DPC to restrict device features (such as cameras), require apps to enforce restrictions, and do other similar tasks.